MCPHackers/RetroMCP-Java/README.md

 # Contributing

 If you enounter any issues or bugs with RetroMCP, please create an issue and explain it in detail!

-NOTE: ORACLE JDK PROBABY WON'T BE SUPPORTED ANYMORE!
-USE AZUL ZULU JDK, ECLIPSE ADOPTIUM, OR SOME OTHER OPENJDK DISTRIBUTION INSTEAD!

 If you want to contribute, please keep pull requests about one topic instead of one huge pull request.